ragibkl/adblock-dns-server/README.md

 By default, all internet connected devices and networks are configured to point at some DNS servers or other.
 This is usually based on the default config of the device, or network's ISP.

 An Adblock DNS server works just like a regular DNS server, but with some additional custom rules to block Ads.
 On top of its regular functionality, an Adblock DNS server will resolve domains for known Ads services, into null webservers or an unrouteable IP address.
-The same custom rules can also be used to block known user tracking servers, malware sites and porn sites.
+Without a valid ip address, your web browser and apps cannot connect to the servers hosting the Ads service.
+Ads would effectively be blocked.
+The same custom rules can also be used to block known user tracking servers, malware sites and sites for adult contents.

 There are plenty of free publicly available Adblock DNS on the internet such as AdGuard, NextDNS, etc. I also host my own [Bancuh Adblock DNS](https://blog.bancuh.com/adblock-dns/) service for free for public use.